UoaWDCC/aspa-portal-v3/docs/EventRoutes.md

 > Note: Many of these endpoints returns data in the http response
 > (specifically, events, users, and tickets) as a (or array of) json object(s).
 > PLEASE check the schema.prisma file for the specific accessible fields
-> of these json objects - it should be the source of truth for telling
+> of these json objects (including optional ones) - it should be the source of truth for telling
 > you what fields you can access from each of these objects (apart from using console.log()).

 ## Endpoints